Aetopia/Install-NVCPL/README.md

 # Install-NVCPL
-A simple PowerShell script to install the NVIDIA Control Panel as a UWP or Win32 App!
+A simple PowerShell script to install the NVIDIA Control Panel as an UWP or a Win32 App!

 ## Usage
 Use the following command to run the script: